oboard/moonbit-eval/README.md

 # MoonBit Eval

 ## Introduction
-MoonBit Eval is a interpreter of MoonBit language.
+MoonBit Eval is an interpreter for the MoonBit language.

+Built on top of the [@moonbitlang/parser](https://github.com/moonbitlang/parser) library, it provides comprehensive and accurate MoonBit syntax support, capable of correctly parsing and executing complex MoonBit code structures including functions, structs, lambdas, loops, and more.

 ## Progress